 - quicker setting times • lower quantities required

 - lighter colors

 Handling factors can also have a strong impact, including the concentration of the gelatine solution, the gelling time and temperature, the thermal pretreatment and duration, and the pH value and salt content of the solution.
 To achieve the perfect results and meet the required product standards, it is crucial to select the right type of gelatine and consider the influencing factors.

 Change in gelling power as a function of pH and type of gelatine

 Setting and melting points.

-The flow behavior of a particular type of gelatine is important as this considerably influences the process properties.
-The viscosity of a gelatine solution is dependent on the following factors: concentration, temperature and Bloom value.
+The flow behavior of different gelatines is important as it influences the production process.
+The viscosity of a gelatine solution is dependent on concentration, temperature and Bloom value.
 The raw materials and the manufacturing process have an indirect influence on viscosity.